• Skip to main content

 Day 2

-- When you’re ready to bake, turn the dough out onto a piece of parchment paper.
-Dust with a little more rye flour.
-No scoring is required, the beauty of this bread is the natural cracks. place in the hot cloche or pot and bake for 35 minutes, remove the lid and continue to bake for a further 12-15 minutes.
-The crust should be really dark.
+• When you’re ready to bake, turn the dough out onto a piece of baking parchment.
+Dust with a little more rye flour and leave for 10–15 minutes to allow the dough to settle; you’ll notice a few cracks appearing.
+No scoring is required — the beauty of this bread lies in its natural cracks.
+Place it in the hot cloche or pot and bake for 35 minutes.
+Remove the lid and continue baking for a further 12–15 minutes.
+The crust should be very dark.
 Cool on a wire rack.
-The bad news is the bread shouldn’t be sliced for 24 hours, the crumb needs to set……sorry!
+The bad news is that the bread shouldn’t be sliced for 24 hours — the crumb needs time to set… sorry!

 Tips: